jitendra-delphic/taskdb/README.md

 ---

-### Note: Render's free tier services automatically spin down after 15 minutes of inactivity.
+Note: Render's free tier services automatically spin down after 15 minutes of inactivity.
 If the service has been idle, it may take 3 to 4 minutes to restart when you make a request.
-Please be patient while the server resumes operation.Note: The Render free service will spin down after 15 minutes of inactivity, please wait for 3 to 4 minutes after hitting the api to let the server start its service again
+Please be patient while the server resumes operation.